Farmville murders: Investigation, arrest and conviction

 Prior to discovering the murders, Melanie Wells' mother had called police asking them to check on her daughter.
 Each time Melanie Wells' mother had called the Kelley home and spoken with Richard McCroskey, McCroskey had given her a different story.

 When police arrived at the Kelley home, McCroskey answered the door and told police Wells was at the movies with a friend.
 The police left, and when Melanie Wells' mother called police again they went to the house and discovered the bodies.

 By that time, McCroskey had fled, stealing and wrecking Mark Niederbrock's 2000 Honda.
 Unaware of the murders, a deputy issued him a summons for driving without a license but did not arrest him.
 Prince Edward Sheriff's Sgt.
 Stuart Raybold said at the time there was no reason for the deputy to be suspicious.
 During this time, McCroskey made a call to confess he had just killed the victims.

 McCroskey was apprehended at Richmond International Airport on September 19, where police found him sleeping in the baggage claim area, about to fly back to California.
 McCroskey, who had no prior criminal record, was first charged with first degree murder, robbery and grand larceny (stealing the car), but later was charged with six counts of capital murder.
 McCroskey was subsequently held in Piedmont Regional jail, on suicide watch.

 Police concluded the victims died from blunt force trauma to the head.
 Police occult expert Don Rimer, brought in because of symbols found in the music the teens listened to, described the murder scene as a slaughter house.

 McCroskey did not initially cooperate with police after his arrest.

 The police took McCroskey's computer, house phones and more than a dozen paper bags full of evidence from his home.
 McCroskey was charged with six counts of capital murder per Virginia criminal law.

-On September 20, 2010, McCroskey pleaded guilty to the four murders.
-Although facing the death penalty, he was sentenced to life in prison.
+On September 20, 2010, facing a death sentence, McCroskey pleaded guilty to two counts of capital murder and two counts of first-degree murder, and received four sentences of life imprisonment.
 Commonwealth's Attorney James Ennis says that the victims' families supported his decision to reach a plea agreement instead of going to trial and seeking the death penalty.

+As of August 2025, he is serving his sentence at Keen Mountain Correctional Center, a maximum security prison in Oakwood, Virginia.